HitarthChopra/angularjs/README.md

 4. json-server --watch db.json

 5. Hit url http://localhost:3000/data on browser.
 You will be able to see the data.
-6. Hit url http://localhost:3000/accessLevel on browser.
-You will be able to see the access levels.

 6. Open another command prompt window to install angular cli using following commands:
 7. npm install -g @angular/cli